JingweiXu19960228/Leetcode-/#56 Valid Sudoku.md

 #1 The process of debugging my code

 (1).
-Get the columns of the nested list
-We can use expression like this:
+To get the columns of the nested list, we can use expression like this:
 ```
 for j in range(len(board)):
      column = [rows[j] for rows in board]